douglaswaugh/cv/douglas-waugh-cv.md

 #### Feb 2005 - Oct 2005 : Shop Assistant to Web Developer

 Given a day a week to design and build a small e-commerce site in Classic ASP.
 This gave me my first taste of production development and enough skills to land some work experience at E3Media.
+This was also where I started to take my personal development seriously.

 ## In My Own Time